Abdul-Basit65/Abdul-Basit65/README.md

- Hi, I'm Abdul Basit, I am an aspiring Data Analyst and Machine Learning & Deep Learning expert with hands-on experience in machine learning,Deep Learning, data analysis, predictive modeling, Python, SQL, and Power BI.
-Completed multiple machine learning projects and built 50+ responsive websites using WordPress, Wix, and GoHighLevel (GHL).
-Skilled in technical management, SEO, and automation, seeking opportunities to apply data-driven solutions and drive business growth.
+Hi, I'm Abdul Basit.
+I am a Data Analyst with expertise in Machine Learning, Deep Learning, and Data Analysis.
+I have hands-on experience in predictive modeling, Python, SQL, and Power BI.
+I have completed multiple machine learning projects and developed over 50 responsive websites using WordPress, Wix, and GoHighLevel (GHL).
+Skilled in technical management, SEO, and automation, I am eager to apply data-driven solutions to support business growth and decision-making.